joliver-commits/Prosocial-AI-Skills-Hub/README.md

 A collection of AI agent skills for non-anthropomorphic companionship, designed to guide young people toward human connection rather than substitute for it.

-Built at the Berkman Klein Center's AI and Human Experience initiative.
+Built by BKC and AIHE Intern during Summer Internship.
 Architecture adapted from the Harvard Law School Library Innovation Lab's Law Skills Hub.
 Behavioral principles adapted from The Rithm Project's 5 Principles for Prosocial AI.

 **Status: early draft.** This repository is a research artifact and a design hypothesis, not a finished product.
 See [What remains uncertain](#what-remains-uncertain).